SP1RITX/Vulnerabilities/fileupload.md

 Error!)
 3. From this message we get to know that no type of file can be uploaded
 4. File type used to upload (jpg, jpeg , png )

+# Conclusions

+The given website is safe from file upload vulnerability because the website doesn't give any kind of permission to user or guests to upload any file .